Maintenance update - 19 May 2023

 All information should still be available to you within a basic user experience.

 However, although we supported IE right to the end, we recommend that you now look for an alternative browser such as Edge, Firefox, Chrome, etc. All of these are automatically updated to include support for new technologies.GOT IT

 Welcome to the website dedicated to the Butte de Warlencourt, an iconic site which is located on the World War One Somme battlefields situated close to the town of Bapaume in the Pas de Calais department in Northern France.
 Originating from Roman times, the Butte (French for ‘hill’) is a mound some sixty feet high which in WW1 was held by the Germans at the end of the Battle of the Somme in 1916 and in a fashion, marked the final line of the British advance on the Somme.

-After nearly 30 years of ownership by the Western Front Association, (WFA), a charity based in United Kingdom, the Butte was bought by its present owners Bob and Julia Paterson, late in 2018.
-The Patersons spend a sizeable part of the year living in the close by village of Morval.
-Apart from ensuring the existence of the Butte as an accessible, well known, World War One site, the owners have now recommenced a restoration project which had been started and progressed by Bob in his WFA days but subsequently had stalled after his departure.
-We want as many people to visit the Butte and to engage with it.
-Details of planned enhancements and related will appear in the News section of this site, however it is strongly reiterated that the Butte will always be the Butte and that will never change.
-We hope that you may even engage with the Butte by becoming a member of our non profit making Butte de Warlencourt Association.
+After nearly 30 years of ownership by the Western Front Association, (WFA), a charity based in United Kingdom, the Butte was bought by its present owner Bob Paterson in 2018.
+Bob and his wife Julia spend a sizeable part of the year living in the close by village of Morval and apart from ensuring the existence of the Butte as a historic, accessible, well known, World War One site, the owners recommenced a restoration project which had been started and progressed by Bob in his WFA days but subsequently had stalled after his departure.
+Details of maintenance, enhancements and general love and attention of the Butte appear on this website or on Instagram and Twitter, however it is strongly reiterated that the Butte will always be the Butte and that will never change.

 Get involved, join now to be an Associate member of the ButteGET INVOLVED